 The RoboClaw motor controllers from Orion Robotics can control a pair of brushed DC motors using USB serial, TTL serial, RC, or analog inputs.
 Integrated dual quadrature decoders make it easy to create a closed-loop speed control system.
 This version can supply a continuous 60 A per channel (120 A peak).

-The RoboClaw from Orion Robotics is an efficient, versatile, dual-channel synchronous regenerative motor controller.
-This version can supply two brushed DC motors with 60 A continuous at voltages from 6 to 34 V, and it allows for peak currents up to twice the maximum continuous rating.
-5 A, 15 A, and 30 A versions are also available.
+The RoboClaw from Orion Robotics (formerly Basic Micro) is an efficient, versatile, dual-channel synchronous regenerative motor controller.
+It can supply two brushed DC motors with 5 A, 15 A, 30 A, or 60 A continuous (depending on the model) at voltages from 6 to 34 V, and it allows for peak currents up to twice the maximum continuous rating.

 This RoboClaw features a USB interface that acts as a virtual serial (COM) port, allowing it to be controlled directly from a computer.
 Several other interface modes are supported by the RoboClaw as well: it can be controlled via TTL serial for use with an embedded system, RC hobby servo pulses for use as an RC-controlled electronic speed control (ESC), or analog voltages for use with potentiometers or analog joysticks.